AlessandroCarella/Hype-banca-sella-expanses-visualizer/readme.md

     user settings (done (half of the views i want to implement)) error page

+put in the documentation that the user categories file in backend/default files/user categories.json can be edited since the components are rendered dinamically

 ------------------------------------------
 colors:
 the colors used in the app are: